epiben/promedreadr/README.md

 marketed in Denmark.

-Note that the package is not yet “production ready”, especially it doesn’t yet honour robots.txt (this improvement is underway and will be up shortly.)
+Note that the package is not yet “production ready”, especially it doesn’t yet honour robots.txt (improvement is underway and will be up shortly.)

 ## Just because you can doesn’t mean you should